 The same general process behind the formation of patina can be used for creative effect.
 While the Statue of Liberty may have taken years—even decades—to form its patina, a sculptor can replicate and accelerate the patina process to add various colors to the bronze.
 The processes we use, however, creates patina in a fraction of the time it would take to appear naturally.

-The native color of a high-quality bronze is gold.
-Artisans use different chemicals and processes to introduce variations of color.
-Bronze statues are frequently seen in a deep brown color.
+Many of our bronze statues are seen in a deep brown color.
 For instance, the Davy Crockett Custom Bronze Statue from our collection appears with a dark patina.
 For this desired color result, a sculptor or artist might apply heat and Potash (also known as Liver of Sulfur) to the bronze.

 Since bronze is composed of copper, many of our statues come with the green-blue patina that naturally forms on copper.
 The Greco Roman Vintage Putto and Fish Fountain shows a green patina, which gives it a natural, aged appearance.
 To achieve this color, our craftspeople apply Cupric Nitrate.

 There are many combinations of chemicals, heat, and cold that can result in beautiful colors and finishes on bronze.
 Patinas can also be applied in layers to accomplish a beautiful assortment of interesting artistic effects.

 Creating a beautiful patina on bronze is a craft that requires an understanding of how bronze ages, the various chemicals used for patina, how the surface of it is finished, and a skilled hand.
 Some might say it is becoming a lost art.
 We at Randolph Rose Collection pride ourselves on masterful bronze patina statues.